Mission: Impossible 2: Development

+In the summer of 1996, it was revealed that a sequel to Mission: Impossible was in the works.
 William Goldman says he was the first writer on the film.
 "All that's left of mine is the climax... the climbing up the rocks sequence," he said.
 "I couldn't come up with a good villain and Bob Towne did."

 According to screenwriter Robert Towne, several action sequences were already planned for the film prior to his involvement and before the story had been written.
-Ian McKellen was offered the part of Mission Commander Swanbeck, but turned it down.
-Dougray Scott was cast in the film after he decided not to play the role of Wolverine in X-Men.